norkator/open-intelligence/README.md

 ============

     .
-    ├── api                      # Api which is serving small static web page ├── classifiers              # Classifiers for different detectors like faces ├── dataset                  # Images of people to be detected ├── images                   # Input images to process
+    ├── api                      # Api which is also serving react js based web page ├── classifiers              # Classifiers for different detectors like faces ├── dataset                  # Images of people to be detected ├── images                   # Input images to process